 Choose plastic-free fabrics.
 This includes organic cotton, wool, linen, and other natural fibers.
 These fabrics are easy to find and do not contain the synthetic microfibers that are shed in washing machines.

-Many of Green America’s members work on producing plastic-free products and clothing.
-For example, Life Without Plastic {GBN} produces fabrics made out of organic cotton and laundry materials that reduce plastic use.
-Their lavender drying bag replaces microplastic-containing dryer sheets, can be composted, and is made from organic cotton.
-OOLOOP {GBN}, and others, sell a variety of clothes that come from natural and organic fibers like organic cotton and linen.
+Many Green Business Network members work on producing plastic-free products and clothing.
+For example, Dash Hemp sells clothing made of 100% organic hemp.
+OOLOOP, and others, sell a variety of clothes that come from natural and organic fibers like organic cotton and linen, or more unique materials like ocean trash and cacti.
 Linen, silk, and wool can be particularly expensive to buy new, so look out for them at the thrift store, too.

 Reach out to companies about alternative forms of plastic.
 When asked about solutions to microplastics, Anastas replied that “There are three steps that should be taken: design, design, design.”
 Design makes it possible to create plastics and fabrics that biodegrade and do not harm wildlife.